-The School of Public Affairs at American University provides technical assistance and training services to adult drug courts under a cooperative agreement with the Bureau of Justice Assistance (BJA).
-The BJA-funded Adult Drug Court Technical Assistance Project (DCTAP) offers a wide range of free and cost-share services to drug court and other problem solving court programs that provide services to substance abusing offenders.
-The goal of the DCTAP services is to promote improved program effectiveness and long term participant success.
-Effective October 1, 2014, these services have been augmented to include a special Veterans Treatment Court Initiative to address the special screening, assessment, coordination, and service delivery issues Veterans Treatment Courts are addressing.
+The Justice Programs Office (JPO) provided technical assistance and training services to adult drug courts under a cooperative agreement with the Bureau of Justice Assistance (BJA).
+The BJA-funded Adult Drug Court Technical Assistance Project (DCTAP) offered a wide range of free and cost-share services to drug court and other problem-solving court programs that provide services to substance abusing offenders.
+The goal of the DCTAP services was to promote improved program effectiveness and long-term participant success.
+On October 1, 2014, these services were augmented to include a special Veterans Treatment Court Initiative to address the special screening, assessment, coordination, and service delivery issues veterans treatment courts were addressing.

-Promotion of peer-to-peer interchange and net-working on common implementation issues and promising practices through the project's "FAQ" series, listserve and other activities; and
+- Promotion of peer-to-peer interchange and net-working on common implementation issues and promising practices through the project's "FAQ" series, listserv and other activities

-All of the project's services are provided by senior judicial system and treatment practitioner-consultants and other experts drawn from the project's extensive consultant roster, working with senior project staff
+All of the project's services were provided by senior judicial system and treatment practitioner-consultants and other experts drawn from the project's extensive consultant roster, working with senior project staff